 - Stir fry the paste in the hot pan for a minute.

 - Add the ginger.
 Add the garlic.
 Stir fry well to combine.

 - Add the lemon grass, lime leaves and curry leaves.
 Stir well to combine.

-- When the curry paste is nice and fragrant, about 1 to 2 mins later, add 3 tablespoons of Shaoxing Huatiao wine.
+- When the curry paste is nice and fragrant, about 1 to 2 mins later, add 3 tablespoons of of Shaoxing Huatiao wine.

 - Add 400ml of coconut cream.
 Every brand of coconut cream is different.
 Some are thicker than others.
 But don’t add water at this point.
 And don’t use coconut milk instead of cream or light coconut milk.
 It’s not the same.

-- Add 1 tablespoon of oyster sauce.
-Add 1 tablespoon of sugar.
+- Add 1 tablespoon of of oyster sauce.
+Add 1 tablespoon of of sugar.
 Stir well to combine and leave to simmer on a low heat.
 The sauce will get very thick.
 Don’t add water here because when the fish is placed in to cook, it will introduce alot of moisture to the sauce.